bkesterbyld/maroon-potato/src/pages/index.md

       - title: Digital Operations Environment
         title_align: left
         content: >-
-          Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
+          Aggregating disparate corporate and partner data to power new projects is slow and painful.
 Above provides a no code environment to get structured, unstructured and object data into one place, manipulate it and then share synced copies to stakeholders.
         content_align: left
         actions:
           - label: Learn More